robenkleene/Dotfiles/install/man/markdown/zsh/rk_zsh_bindings.md

 `copy-earlier-word`

 - Cycle through previous parameters.
+Just using this binding goes through parameters of the current line, but if first the last parameter of a previous line is inserted with `M-.`, then this will find previous parameters on that line.
+Note that undo is useful to go backwards.

 # History